COMMUNITY ASSIST GRANTS

 Application Eligibility - to qualify for a grant an application must:

-• 51% of the funding received must directly benefit youth/families in the Bay Area (San Francisco, San Mateo County, Alameda County, Santa Clara County, Gilroy, Santa Cruz)
+• 51% of the funding received must directly benefit youth in Santa Clara County and the remaining 49% must stay within the Bay Area (San Francisco, San Mateo County, Alameda County, Gilroy, Santa Cruz)

 Partnership & Activation: